TwentyFourMinutes/Venflow/README.md

 ## Installation

-The alpha versions of Venflow can currently be downloaded on [nuget.org](https://www.nuget.org/packages/Venflow).
+The beta versions of Venflow can currently be downloaded on [nuget.org](https://www.nuget.org/packages/Venflow).
 However please do note that since this package is still in beta, it may still contain bugs and other issues.

 Also you can install it via the **P**ackage **M**anager **C**onsole: